Essential Aboriginal Insights

 As a child growing up in my home town of Roebourne and attending my local Primary School, it was my dream to one day be a Teacher.
 I imagined that meant that I would be teaching kids in a school somewhere influencing their lives and directions in the way that my Teachers influenced mine.
 I was very lucky to have great Teacher’s throughout my Primary and Secondary Educations.
 Instead, I became a Lawyer, and now I operate a Business of which the focus is Teaching.
 I have been blessed in the learning opportunities that I have had of the two worlds that exist in our country, the Mainstream Western system that governs us; and the Aboriginal Community system that Aboriginal people and families spend most if their time learning in.

-As a strong advocate for my family; Community; and matters that are important to me, I have found that many people lack the opportunities that I and other Aboriginal People have to learn about the Aboriginal Community system.
+As a strong advocate for my family; Community; and matters that are important to me, I have found that many people involved in working with Aboriginal People lack the opportunities that I and other Aboriginal People have to learn about the Aboriginal Community system.
 Through this book, I want to change that.
-I want to share the essential learnings that I have had that has shaped the way that I engage with Aboriginal people families; and Communities.
+I want to share the essential learnings that I have had that has shaped the way that I engage with Aboriginal people; families; and Communities.
 These learnings have not come from the Mainstream Western system.
 They have come from Aboriginal People themselves.
-What I have done it to translate these learnings into a language and approach that any person can follow and understand.
+What I have done is to translate these learnings into a language and approach that any person can follow and understand.
+The Book shares my model on how to learn about the diversity of cultures within a defined Aboriginal Community and that information must be used to inform Aboriginal Engagement Strategies.

 In Australia, we talk about Reconciliation and Closing the Gaps.
 To every person involved in these spaces, you need to read my book.
 To shift from failure to successful outcomes, we need to lift our minimum literacies in this space.
 I provide this in the book.